sid-sr/CS6476_Website/index.md

 \mathcal{L}_{\text{soft-neg}} = \mathbb{E}_{x,t} \left[ \left( \| \mathbf{e} - \mathbf{e}_{\theta}(x, t, w) \|_2^2 - \| \mathbf{e} - \mathbf{e}_{\theta} (x, t) \|_2^2 \right) \right]  \tag{2}
 $$

-#### Method 1 Intuition:
+#### Method 1 Intuition

 We believe that this loss eliminates the need for creating hard-negatives and generating them by using swapping nouns similar to [2].
 It would also allow for more stable training without the need for clipping and regularizing to gatekeep potentially infinite gains.

-#### Method 2 Overview:
+#### Method 2 Overview

 In the second orthogonal approach, we use orignal contrastive loss function as [2], but aim to improve the quality of text hard-negatives used instead, where they use rule-based noun, adjective and verb reordering to generate compositionally confusing captions for images from MS-COCO.

-For this, we first inspected MS-COCO to understand which aspects of compositionality it captures and which it does not, and look at how those are represented in different components of GDBench.
+For this, we first inspected MS-COCO to understand which aspects of compositionality it captures and which it does not.
 We saw that while it captures compositional information about a scene, it does not capture fine-grained information about where each object is located.
 For example, the following image has a caption of "a living room with a couch and a coffee table", but does not describe the relative position of the couch with respect to the coffee table.

 |![COCO Chair image](assets/images/mscoco/chair.png)|
 |:-:|